 Biscayne National Park

-The second-largest National Park in Florida isn’t as well known, but equally as beautiful: Biscayne National Park.
+Biscayne National Park, the second-largest National Park in Florida, isn’t as well known as some more popular Florida destinations, but it is equally as beautiful.
 Composed of 95% water, the park’s main activity is obviously boating!
 The Biscayne Institute is the best company to get you around the National Park with snorkeling tours, kayaking guides, island hopping cruises, or sightseeing boat rides.

 Dry Tortugas National Park